American Sentinel University Accreditation

 Candidate for regional accreditation by the Higher Learning Commission (HLC)

-At its meeting on June 30, 2016, the Higher Education Commission Board of Trustees voted to grant American Sentinel University the status of candidate for accreditation.
+At its meeting on June 30, 2016, the Higher Learning Commission (HLC) Board of Trustees voted to grant American Sentinel University the status of candidate for accreditation.

 Institutions seeking accreditation by HLC are required to complete a four-year period of candidacy before being evaluated for full accreditation.
 To earn and maintain candidacy, American Sentinel must fully meet the Commission’s Eligibility Requirements and Assumed Practices and demonstrate the capacity to meet all the Criteria for Accreditation within the candidacy period.
 American Sentinel University’s on-site evaluation for initial accreditation by HLC on September 9 and 10 of 2019.
 The decision-making process involves multiple steps and occurs over several months.
 No decision will be made before the board meets in February of 2020 and it may take until July of 2020 before the University is notified of the decision.